trustoverip/TSS0013-layer3-interop-spec/README.md

 ### Styling
 1. Apply a Material style Theme that is ToIP specific
 2. Leverage a Color pallet derives from the [ToIP Logo Assets](https://github.com/trustoverip/logo-assets).
-3. Provide configurable navigator with numeric outlines level 1-3: See examople Spec style: https://identity.foundation/sidetree/spec/
+3. Provide configurable navigator with numeric outlines level 1-3: See [Spec-Up](https://identity.foundation/sidetree/spec/) as an example style for the development of specifications.
 4. Build upon the Material Theme (not insiders) with Search Suggest and/or Highlight - void of Insider Token trequirements.
 5. One ToIP Theme with config option for header generated numbering (with or without).